elephaint/hierts/docs/function_reference.rst

 Function Reference
 ==================

 hierTS is a lightweight package.
-We expose a set of functions.
+We expose a compact set of functions to perform hierarchical forecast reconciliation.

 .. automodule:: hierts
    :members: